-Cabinet Member for Education (and SEND) To provide clear political leadership both within and outsid County Council to help advance the County Council's outcomest through the priority of improving education and training so lifelong learning offers everyone the opportunity to succeed.
-Creating effective internal and external relationships with organisations listed below to help advance the outcomes.
-To be accountable for the development and delivery of the council of omes o that ed.
-To be accountable for the development and delivery of the strategies listed below and ensuring that those strategies able to meet the outcomes required by the Council and Cabinet.
-Being accountable for the commissioning/service areas list below and to ensure that financial and operational performance in those areas meets the requirements of the Strategic Plan, Business Plan and the MTFS.
-Being accountable for the delivery of the key projects/programmes listed below and to ensure that thes delivered on time and budget and meet the requirements Strategic Plan, Business Plan and the MTFS.
-Being the Council's main representative on the Education Board.
+Cabinet Member for Education (and SEND) Key External Relationships To provide clear political leadership both within and outside the County Council to help advance the County Council's outcomes through the priority of improving education and training so that lifelong learning offers everyone the opportunity to succeed.
+Creating effective internal and external relationships with the organisations listed below to help advance the outcomes.
+To be accountable for the development and delivery of the strategies listed below and ensuring that those strategies are able to meet the outcomes required by the Council and Cabinet.
+Being accountable for the commissioning/service areas listed below and to ensure that financial and operational performance in those areas meets the requirements of the Strategic Plan, Business Plan and the MTFS.
+Being accountable for the delivery of the key projects/programmes listed below and to ensure that these are delivered on time and budget and meet the requirements of the Strategic Plan, Business Plan and the MTFS.
+Being the Council's main representative on the Education Trust Board.
 To be a member of the Children's Improvement Board.
 To attend the Schools Forum.
-This portfolio includes Special Educational Needs and Disability Staffordshire Department for Education Staffordshire Skills Funding Agency Education Funding Agency Education Funding Agency Department for Business Innovation and Skills Private & Voluntary sector education providers Entrust [attainmen improvement] Regional Schools Commissioner Further Education Colleges Universities ted ted te are of the Trust y.
-Key Internal Relationships Director for Children and Families Director for Economy, Infrastructure and Skills Cabinet Member for Children and Young People Cabinet Member for Economy and Skills Appropriate Shadow Cabinet Member/s Appropriate scruting committee/s er S W Strategic Responsibilities • Home to School Transport Policy • Education and Skills Strategy
+This portfolio includes Special Educational Needs and Disability.
+Department for Education Ofsted National Careers Service Skills Funding Agency Education Funding Agency Education Funding Agency Education and Skills Partnership Trust Schools Private & Voluntary sector education providers Entrust [attainment and improvement] Regional Schools Commissioner Further Education Colleges Universities Key Internal Relationships Director for Children and Families Director for Economy, Infrastructure and Skills Cabinet Member for Strategic Responsibilities Home to School Transport Policy Education and Skills Strategy Responsibilities Education and Skills Strategy